Source Card #9: Crossing the Threshold Every Day

 An Introduction

-With this Source Card collaboration, we will be covering various topics related to law enforcement & community relations.
-We’ll start this ongoing collaboration with a peek at the origins of our modern police forces, eventually transitioning to some of the many challenges our police forces face today.
+With this Source Card collaboration, we’ll explore a range of topics centered on law enforcement and community relations.
+We’ll begin with a look at the origins of modern policing and gradually move toward examining the many challenges police departments face today.

-And as we cover these various topics, we will invite you to the same, either on your own or collaboratively with others.
-And we hope to not only collaborate with urban youth and their academic administrators, but also other subject matters experts along the way, including police officers themselves.
+As we explore these topics, you’ll be invited to participate—individually or alongside others.
+Our hope is to engage not only urban youth and their academic communities, but also subject-matter experts, including police officers themselves.

 From Peel to Modern Day Realities

-As we cover in the brief introduction above, much of the credit for establishing the modern-day state police framework that exists today can be attributed to an English politician from the early 19th century named Robert Peel.
-And on that score, one can’t help but wonder what our man Peel would he be thinking if he were alive today…
+As noted in the brief introduction above, much of the credit for establishing the framework of modern policing goes to an early 19th-century English statesman named Robert Peel.
+And with that in mind, one can’t help but wonder what Peel himself might think if he were alive to witness the state of policing today…

-Of course, to say a lot has changed since Robert Peel’s day would be just a bit of an understatement.
+Of course, saying that a lot has changed since Robert Peel’s day would be something of an understatement.

 Violence in our Cities